+5) If the OHS service includes nurse delegated activities through a Nursing Assessment that identified nursing tasks that may be delegated, the RN and delegatee(s) delivering the service must meet delegation requirements in Section 1.7-D and HRS 457-2.5 and 457-7.

+GENERAL SERVICE SUPERVISOR QUALIFICTIONS (These are in addition to General Standards, Section 3.4)

+Service Supervisors must have all of the following qualifications:

-(These are in addition to General Standards, Section 3.4) Possess a valid license to practice in the State of Hawai'i as a licensed clinical social worker ("LCSW"), licensed mental health counselor ("LMHC"), licensed marriage and family therapist ("LMFT"), licensed psychologist ("LP"), or registered nurse ("RN"); At least three (3) years of experience working with people in crisis and/or people with I/DD with acute behaviors; The service supervisor must be certified to train staff in the provider's crisis intervention system; and The service supervisor must be able demonstrate to proficiency the ability to train staff on the BSP, if applicable and following training from the licensed professional or qualified designee in accordance with Hawai'i state law.
-A supervisor must be on call 24 hours a day, seven (7) days a week, in the event of clinically complex or psychiatric- related situations in need of consultation, and a supervisor must be available for on-call service, consultation, direction, and case debriefings.
+- 1) A master's degree, at minimum, in psychology, social work, or related field; - 2) Possess a valid license to practice in the State of Hawai'i as a licensed clinical social worker ("LCSW"), licensed mental health counselor ("LMHC"), licensed marriage and family therapist ("LMFT"), licensed psychologist ("LP"), or registered nurse ("RN"); - 3) At least three (3) years of experience working with people in crisis and/or people with I/DD with acute behaviors; - 4) The service supervisor must be certified to train staff in the provider's crisis intervention system; and - 5) The service supervisor must be able demonstrate to proficiency the ability to train staff on the BSP, if applicable and following training from the licensed professional or qualified designee in accordance with Hawai'i state law.

+If the service includes provision of delegated nursing tasks, the delegated nursing tasks must be overseen by an RN as defined in Section 1.7-D.

+A supervisor must be on call 24 hours a day, seven (7) days a week, in the event of clinically complex or psychiatric-related situations in need of consultation, and a supervisor must be available for on-call service, consultation, direction, and case debriefings.

 Provider staff must be under the supervision of a supervisor.
-A supervisor must be on the premises of the licensed setting at a minimum of eight (8) hours per business day (Monday - Friday).
+A supervisor must be on the premises of the licensed setting at a minimum of eight (8) hours per business day (Monday -

+Friday).
 If the supervisor will be away from the premises for brief periods due to meetings or weekend supervision, the supervisor must be available by phone at all times.

 Staff must meet with supervisor individually no less than once a month, and must be a part of clinical team meetings held monthly.

 Debriefings following use of restrictive interventions must occur with the supervisor and staff involved within 24 hours of the event.

-DOCUMENTATION STANDARDS (in addition to General Standards in Section 3.5) The provider must develop an Individual Plan (IP) in coordination with and approval from the CM or designee within seven (7) days of admission.
-The IP must be based on the Individualized Service Plan (ISP) from the CM and a service delivery approach that includes: a) Person-centered aspects of the ISP and the participant's input, as appropriate; b) Discharge criteria that include an estimated length of stay; c) Training for families, caregivers, and providers for post-discharge community-based living and services, if indicated.
-2) Each shift staff will complete required documentation including, but are not limited to, the following: a) Name of DOH-DDD participant; b) Name of the shift staff who provided services; c) Date and time of shift; d) Services provided; e) Description of activities and behaviors of DOH-DDD participant; f) BSP interventions used and efficacy of interventions; g) Insights and impressions of time spent with DOH- DDD participant; and h) Follow-up, consultation or coordination needed or facilitated.
-3) A special incident report must be completed for any incidents of physical aggression, threats of harm to self or others, including self-injurious behavior, suicidal ideation or attempts, and/or property destruction that creates a health and safety issue.
-Special incident reports must include but not limited to: a) Name(s) of all people involved in crisis situation, including the participant; b) Name of the staff who provided services; c) Date and time that incident occurred (start time and end time); d) Description of antecedents and behaviors of the participant; e) BSP interventions used and efficacy of interventions; f) Resolution or how incident ended; g) Observations of the participant after incident; h) Insights and impressions based on observation of the participant in crisis (what worked and what did not in
+DOCUMENTATION STANDARDS (in addition to General Standards in Section 3.5)

+- 1) The provider must develop an Individual Plan (IP) in coordination with and approval from the CM or designee within seven (7) days of admission.
+The IP must be based on the Individualized Service Plan (ISP) from the CM and a service delivery approach that includes: - a) Person-centered aspects of the ISP and the participant's input, as appropriate; - b) Discharge criteria that include an estimated length of stay; - c) Training for families, caregivers, and providers for post-discharge community-based living and services, if indicated. - 2) Each shift staff will complete required documentation including, but are not limited to, the following: - a) Name of DOH-DDD participant; - b) Name of the shift staff who provided services; - c) Date and time of shift: - d) Services provided; - e) Description of activities and behaviors of DOH-DDD participant; - f) BSP interventions used and efficacy of interventions; - g) Insights and impressions of time spent with DOH-DDD participant; and - h) Follow-up, consultation or coordination needed or facilitated. - 3) If the participant has a need for nurse delegated tasks, the Provider must maintain documentation of the Nursing Assessment and Nurse Delegation Plans, see requirements in Section 1.7-D.
-T supporting the participant and how to avoid future crisis); i) Documentation of supervisor debriefing with staff within 24 hours of incident in person or by phone.
-Debriefing will review information and insights from the incident and identify opportunities for improvement in service delivery; and j) In addition to this special incident report an Adverse Event Report Form may be required (see Appendix 5A).
-4 ) If staff utilizes any chemical, physical, or mechanical restraints or emergency procedures as interventions to maintain health and safety of the environment, documentation must include, but are not be limited to, the following: a) Name(s) of all people involved in crisis situation, including the participant; b) Name of staff who facilitated the restrictive procedure; c) Less restrictive interventions that were attempted prior to use of restraint or emergency procedure; d) Date and time that restrictive procedure was initiated; e) Observations of the participant during the monitoring process as restrictive procedure was being facilitated; f) Time that restrictive procedure was terminated; g) Observations of the participant after restrictive procedure was terminated; and h) An AER is required per DOH-DDD's P&P #3.07, Adverse Event Report for People Receiving Developmental Disabilities Division Services (see Appendix 5A).
-5 5 admission as an adverse event and follow the procedures for Adverse Event Reporting by using the AER form (see Appendix 5B for instructions).
-6 ) Report on a quarterly basis (July, October, January and April) the provider's progress toward workforce development for RBTs.
-Documentation will include: a) the staff name b) date of hire /